Richard K. Lublin: Acting

 In May 2019, Richard Lublin was honored for bridging his two disparate careers in Law and the Arts.
 He received an Honorary Degree, Doctor of Fine Arts, from the University of Connecticut, School of Fine Arts during their commencement ceremony, where Richard was also the commencement speaker.

 When the honorary doctorate was conferred, he was introduced with these remarks: “Today, we are privileged to honor you, Richard Lublin, as a representative of what can be achieved with drive, fortitude, and imagination.
 As an accomplished attorney and actor, your life’s work teaches us that with passion, there are no barriers to achievement.”

-Acting Roles
+Filmography

 Early career

 After graduating from Cornell Law School, Richard Lublin was admitted to the Ohio State Bar Association in 1964 and the Connecticut Bar Association in 1965.
 He was admitted to practice before Connecticut’s U.S. District Court in 1969, the U.S. District Court for the Southern District of Florida in 1975 and the U.S. Court of Appeals for the Fifth Circuit in 1975.
 Lublin was a founding partner of a prominent Connecticut law firm, which had offices in East Hartford and Avon, Conn.
 He retired from active law practice in 1995.

 Richard Lublin returned to his undergraduate alma mater, Duke University, as a guest lecturer in law from 1990-1995.
 He was a member of Duke University’s Advisory Board of Trustees from 1988 –1994.